 ‘I’ll go!
 I’ll have my needles first!
 I want the first one in my left arm!”

-That was my daughter when she had some needles at 4 years old.
+That was my daughter when she had some needles at four years old.
 Most kids don’t react that way.
-By that age, they have already worked out that needles are scary, they hurt and bigger people hold you down while you get them.
-That’s no walk in the park for a little kid and it makes future doctor visits much more scary!
+By that age, they have already worked out that needles are scary, they hurt, and bigger people hold you down while you get them.
+That’s no walk in the park for a little kid, and it makes future doctor visits much scarier!

 So why did my daughter so happily offer herself up for two needles?